stungeye/Programming-1-Notes/docs/09-file-io/00-file-io.md

 # File I/O
 {: .no_toc }

-Most sufficiently complex application need to persist data.
+Most sufficiently complex applications need to persist data.
 While databases are often used to persist complex hierarchical data, less complex data can be written to a text or binary file.
 In this module we'll explore the use of file streams for reading and writing files.

 ## Table of Contents
 {: .no_toc }